 So why should we make mistakes?

 The only people who make no or few mistakes are those who don’t try.
-The famous, the highly productive and successful make lots of mistakes.
+The famous, the highly productive, and the successful, make lots of mistakes.
 You don’t hit home runs unless you swing.
-A great baseball player gets a hit maybe once every three times at bat.
+A great baseball player gets a hit maybe once every three times at-bat.
 He misses a lot of times.
 Now if we let fear of failure keep us from trying we don’t accomplish much.
 You can’t sink a basket unless you put the ball up in the air.

 But there is more.

 All creativity starts out as so-called “mistakes.”

 Let me illustrate.
 Let’s say we meet in the hallway at work one day.
 Every morning for years we have walked by each other.
 I say Hello.
 You respond with Hello.
 Everything is right in the world.